GlastonburyC/DSEA/README.md

 ![alt tag](https://raw.githubusercontent.com/GlastonburyC/FalseTransFilter/master/CBWD2.png?token=AEA_S5x_uaLXAiGYa97Xvk1hY_3UQ4Fuks5W6vIUwA%3D%3D)

-This spurious signal can be compared to a trans-eQTL that did not have a paralogue within 1MB of the SNP and wasn't found to have poor/non-uniform read coverage.
+This spurious signal can be compared to a trans-eQTL for *NME3* that did not have a paralogue within 1MB of its associated SNP and was not found to have poor/non-uniform read coverage (below).

 ![alt tag](https://raw.githubusercontent.com/GlastonburyC/FalseTransFilter/master/NME.png?token=AEA_S53_l77mLA8tmlymtquCJAjbvowkks5W6vM5wA%3D%3D)